tezos/tezos-mirror/src/tutorial.md

 You can also be weary of integer sizes.
 Prefer smaller integer sizes where possible.
-And even if an integer-like type is not guaranteed to always fit within a smaller integer representation, you can use `n` and `z` which occupy less bytes on small values but more space on bigger values.
+And even if an integer-like type is not guaranteed to always fit within a smaller integer representation, you can use `uint_as_n` and `int_as_z` which occupy less bytes on small values but more space on bigger values.

 If you need to find exact cut-off points for various integer ranges for various encodings, you can check the code in `misc/eval_numsizes.ml`.